 Types of Attic Insulation

-Now that you realize the importance of a properly insulated attic, you may be considering what type of attic insulation is appropriate for your home.
+Now that you understand the importance of a properly insulated attic, you may be considering what type of attic insulation is best for your home.

 Insulation is rated in terms of thermal resistance, known as R-Value.
 The higher the R-Value, the better the insulating power.
 The amount of insulation suggested for your home is primarily dependent on where you live, but as a general guideline, homes in a cold climate should have a minimum of R-49 in the attic and warmer climates only require an R-38.
 Here are the three main types of attic insulation available: